szczyglis-dev/py-gpt/README.md

 Experts can be activated or deactivated from the preset list using the RMB context menu and the `Enable/Disable` actions.
 Only enabled Experts are exposed through `expert_call`.

 The **Experts (inline)** plugin does not implement a separate Expert engine.
-It exposes the same `expert_call` tool in supported chat modes and executes the selected Expert through the same **Chat with Agents / Agents v2** runtime.
+It exposes the same `expert_call` tool in supported chat modes and executes the selected Expert through the same **Agents / Agents v2** runtime.

 ## Autonomous mode